MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-create-and-post-a-purchase-invoice-on-a-future-expense.md

 ---
-    title: How to Create and Post a Purchase Invoice on a Future Expense | Microsoft Docs
+    title: How to Create and Post a Purchase Invoice on a Future Expense
     description: To account for future period expenses, you have to create and post purchase invoices on the future expense.
 Be sure you have set up a future expense card before you create a purchase invoice.
 For more information, see [How to: Set Up a Future Expense Card](how-to-set-up-a-future-expense-card.md).
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na